• Home

 Why Is My Bottom Leaking?

 When One suffers from bottom leaking like this, its quite embarrassing.
 I wish to talk about one main cause here.
 Fecal or Bowel Incontinence.
-Lets find an answer to your question below.
+Lets find an answer to your question: “Why is my bottom leaking?”.

 Fecal incontinence is the inability to control bowel movements, causing stool (feces) to leak unexpectedly from the rectum.
 Also called bowel incontinence, fecal incontinence ranges from an occasional leakage of stool while passing gas to a complete loss of bowel control.